rllynch/smartthings-isy994i/README.md

 5) On the second preferences page, select the ISY-994i.
 Click Next in the top right corner.

 6) On the third preferences page, select which Insteon devices you'd like to control.
+Click Done in the top right corner.